-Search function allows you to search for issues inside the currently selected structure in Simple, JQL, and S-JQL (see page 113) modes and use text search for all other item types.
+Search function allows you to search for issues inside the currently selected structure in Simple, JQL, and S-JQL (see page 107) modes and use text search for all other item types.
 To switch between the modes, click the name of the currently selected mode and select the one you need from the menu.

+Кеу Summary

+Те ext ▼

+R Text Site preparations

+2 JQL 2 S-JQL Move stuff to another place

+SP-4 Flatten building site - Our theme park needs a perfectly fla

-- If data changes on the server, search results are automatically refreshed for the structure.
-So issues can be hidden and shown in the structure in realtime. - You can turn on searching on by pressing Ctrl+Alt+/.
+(i) If data changes on the server, search results are automatically refreshed for the structure.
+So issues can be hidden and shown in the structure in realtime.

+\odot You can turn on searching on by pressing Ctrl+Alt+ /.
 If you press it again, you will switch to the next search mode.
 To close the search panel and cancel the search, press Escape or click again the search button in the toolbar.